Chess (musical): 2010 to 2019

 A New Zealand production of Chess ran in 2012, in the Regent On Broadway, directed by Steven Sayer.
 The show was produced by the Abbey Musical Theatre.
 A 2012 Melbourne, Australia production was directed by Gale Edwards and mounted by The Production Company.
 The cast featured Martin Crewes as Frederick, Michael Falzon as the Arbiter, Silvie Paladino as Florence, and Simon Gleeson as Anatoly, It was staged at the State Theatre, backed by Orchestra Victoria.
 The role of the Arbiter was expanded slightly by sharing Florence's song "Nobody's Side".
 The show ran for 10 performances and was nominated for twelve Green Room Awards in 2012, eventually winning seven.
 Chess was also nominated for two 2013 Helpmann Awards, with Paladino winning Actress in a Leading Role.

 In 2012, the GöteborgsOperan (Gothenburg Opera, Sweden) ran the Swedish-language version, Chess på Svenska, under the direction of Mira Bartov.
 The musical ran until the Fall of 2013.
 The roles of Anatoly and Freddie were played by Philip Jalmelid and Christopher Wollter.
 Evelyn Jons played Florence and Nina Pressing played Svetlana.

 East West Players staged a revival of the UK version of Chess with a multi-cultural cast in 2013 at the David Henry Hwang Theatre in Los Angeles, California, directed by Tim Dang.
 The production garnered a positive review from the Los Angeles Times.

-A South Korean production opened in 2015, with K-Pop stars Jo Kwon, CNU, Key, and Ken quadruple-cast as Anatoly.
+A South Korean production opened in 2015, with k-pop stars Jo Kwon, CNU, Key, and Ken quadruple-cast as Anatoly.

 Porchlight Music Theatre presented Chess as a part of their "Porchlight Revisits" season in which they present three forgotten musicals per year.
 It was in Chicago, Illinois in May 2016.
 It was directed by Artistic Director Michael Weber, choreographed by Brenda Didier, and music directed by Jimmy Morehead.

 In 2017, a Swedish theatre group, UnderhållningsPatrullen, presented the Swedish-language version, Chess på Svenska, at the Kristianstad Theatre, with a premiere date of 23 September 2017.
-The production included a completely new orchestration by Anders Eljas involving a smaller orchestra, just 13 members as opposed to the usual 24 members, to introduce a new version for future productions better suited to smaller theatre venues.
+The production included a reduced orchestration by Anders Eljas, to introduce a new version for future productions better suited to smaller theatre venues.
 The roles of Anatoly, Florence, and Freddie were played by Johan Wikström, Frida Modén Treichl, and Patrik Martinsson.
-Hanna la Fleur performed as Svetlana, Peter Järnstedt plays Molokov, and David Rix plays Jean Jacques van Boren the Arbiter (chefsdomaren).
-Director: Ola Hörling, Conductor: Nils-Petter Ankarblom and subsequently Thomas Bay (Conductor), Producer: Åsa Jensen, Costume: Fredrika Liliius, Scenography: Leif Persson, Musical Instruction & Pianist: Jonas Svensson.
+Hanna la Fleur performed as Svetlana, Peter Järnstedt plays Molokov, and David Rix played the Arbiter.
+The production was directed by Ola Hörling.
 The Kristianstad production ran for an expanded schedule and finally closed in December 2017 after 47 shows.